 • Choose Your Destination

 Their law is what they like to do, whatever strikes their fancy.
-Anything they believe in and choose, they call holy; anything they dislike, they consider forbidden (Rule of St. Benedict, 1.8-9)
+Anything they believe in and choose, they call holy; anything they dislike, they consider forbidden (RB 1.8-9)

 So . . . if you’re thinking that this is a description of our culture today, actually it’s not.
-This is St Benedict describing corrupt monks in the 6th century.
-The mental outlook that surrounds us now was already an option then.
-It has always been appealing to think that you can do whatever you want now and be fine in the end.
-But a closer look at real experience shows that choices have consequences.
-You’ve got to choose your destination in order to figure out the right path to get there.
+This is Saint Benedict describing corrupt monks in the sixth century.
+The mentality that surrounds us now was already an option then.

-The monks that St Benedict approves of are the coenobitarum, which is Latin for koinos bios, which is Greek for common life, which is English for what I aim to discuss here.
-Life in community is the focus of St Benedict’s Rule.
-He invites you to choose as your destination community with God and your fellow human beings.
+The monks that St. Benedict does approve of are the coenobitarum, which is Latin for koinos bios, which is Greek for common life, which is English for what I aim to discuss here.
+Life in community is the focus of St. Benedict’s Rule.
+He invites us to choose community with our fellow human beings in this world, but it’s clear that the community depends on each individual’s commitment to follow Christ.
+St. Benedict’s Rule explicates the practical living out of “the communion of saints” of the Apostle’s Creed.
+This communion joins those on earth with those in heaven, but those on earth are the ones who need help trying to figure out how to live.

-St. Benedict also refers to the eremitarum, which is the Latin transliteration of the Greek eremitēs, which means “one who lives in the desert” and gives us the English word hermit.
+There is another kind of monk that St. Benedict refers to: the eremitarum, which is the Latin transliteration of the Greek eremitēs, which means “one who lives in the desert” and gives us the English word hermit.
 He himself lived as a hermit for three years.
-He describes the hermit as ready with God’s help to grapple single-handed with the vices of body and mind (Rule of St. Benedict 1.5).
+He describes the hermit as ready with God’s help to grapple single-handed with the vices of body and mind (RB 1.5).

-When I first started to think of the housewife-mother as a domestic hermit, it was because of the experience of being overwhelmed by the demands of life in a family with children.
-And yet I also felt isolated, grappling with all sorts of interior struggles.
+When I first started to think of the housewife-mother as a domestic hermit, it was because of the sense of isolation I experienced.
+I faced many struggles that didn’t seem to be addressed by the Church.
 I don’t think my experience is unusual.
-I think that many people flee the domestic life exactly because of this combination of exterior harassment and interior aridity.
+I think that many people flee the domestic life exactly because of the combination of exterior harassment and interior aridity that afflicts people whose vocation is neither respected by the world nor adequately addressed by religious authorities.

-My goal here is to provide some support for Christian families.
-I’m going to write from the perspective of someone who finds goodness difficult and not always attractive.
-If you’re very good already, I won’t be at your level.
-If you’re hanging on by your fingernails and thinking of letting go, I have a few tips for how to claw your way to survival.
+My goal here is to provide some support for this double challenge of Christian families who are attempting both to sustain a personal spiritual vitality and also to create community within a materialistic, competitive culture.
+I’m going to write from the perspective of someone who finds Christian goodness difficult and not always attractive.
+If you don’t feel that you need help in this area, nothing I say will be of much interest.
+But if you’re hanging on by your fingernails and thinking of letting go, I have a few tips for how to claw your way to survival.

 Home » faith